Quantitative Language Automata: Solving Evaluation

-\begin{flushleft}\justifying \textbf{\sffamilyQLAs with Discounted-Sum QWAs.} Next, we show the hardness of probabilistic evaluation for $\DSum$ QLAs.
+\paragraph{QLAs with Discounted-Sum QWAs.} Next, we show the hardness of probabilistic evaluation for $\DSum$ QLAs.
 As in the nonprobabilistic case, we provide a reduction from the universality problem of nondeterministic discounted-sum QWAs.

-\begin{theorem} \hidehyperproof{proof:stochastic:nondet:dsum} Consider a QLA $\AA = (\E,(g,\DSum,\T))$ with $g \in \{\Inf$, $\Sup\}$.
-Let $\mu$ be a probability measure given by a finite-state Markov chain.
-If $\AA(\mu)$ is computable, then the ${\geq}$-universality of nondeterministic discounted-sum word automata is decidable. \end{theorem} \end{flushleft}